Ruffdraft/sveltekit-cloudflare-template/README.md

 - Create a group chat in Lark and [add the Lark bot to the group chat](https://www.larksuite.com/hc/en-US/articles/360048487736-use-bots-in-groups).

-- [Get the webhook URL in the Lark bot settings](https://open.larksuite.com/document/client-docs/bot-v3/add-custom-bot), and add it as an environment variable `LARK_BOT_URL` in Cloudflare dashboard for production.
+- [Get the webhook URL in the Lark bot settings](https://open.larksuite.com/document/client-docs/bot-v3/add-custom-bot), and add it as an environment variable `LARK_BOT_URL` in the dashboard for production.
 Keep the webhook URL secure.

 ### Setup Stripe Billing